Make0930/Machine-Translation-Model/README.md

 # Machine Translation Model based on encoder + decoder + attention

 ## 1. Introduction
-These 2 models are based on encoder-decoder structure.
-And is uesd for French-English translation tasks.
+There are 2 models based on encoder-decoder structure.
+And they are uesd for French-English translation tasks.

 The first model is the "encoder + simple decoder" structure, while the second model added the attention mechanism, and used two generation methods: greedy and beam search.